HALIFAX and Lloyds TSB recently released offers to encourage consumers to take their credit cards' 0% balance transfer deals.

 After some Government prodding in March the credit card industry has agreed to bring in a number of reforms in 2011 one of which is a blanket rule that allocation of payments clauses will be positive.

-Lloyds are being the slowest credit card provider to move their credit card customers onto a positive order of payments regime, however, even though MBNA who made the change in September.
+Lloyds are being the slowest credit card provider to move their credit card customers onto a positive order of payments regime, however, even though MBNA made the change last year in September.

 This case is just one of many in which positive allocation of payments will make an immediate positive impact on credit card holders but the fact that Lloyds included the condition in the first place, demanding spending on a balance transfer card, shows what consumers are up against.